kbeeperez/ft-documentation/README.md

 ROBOPro 4.7.0 is a Windows application, to run on a different OS requires a Windows virtual machine.
 This application allows you to create and test `.rpp` files, sample files for the training facility are available in the path: `Program Files (x86)\ROBOPro\Sample Programs\Training Models`, but all the necessary programs for the factory are in github [https://github.com/kbeeperez/ft-documentation/tree/main/ft-program](https://github.com/kbeeperez/ft-documentation/tree/main/ft-program)

 ## Backing up and updating controllers

+If there TXT's become damaged, they can be fixed following: https://github.com/fischertechnik/FT-TXT/blob/master/TXT-Linux-FAQ.md#attach-serial-usb-converter

 ### TXT WEB server